US student visa surge begins Nov 24

 Your passport containing the expired student visa (if that passport is expired, a current valid passport is also required); A passport photograph meeting these requirements; Proof of continued full-time enrolment (such as transcripts, tuition payment, etc.).

 “For more information pertaining to student visa requirements, please visit https://www.ustraveldocs.com/ng/ng-niv-typefandm.asp.
-For questions regarding these initiatives, please contact [email protected]
+For questions regarding these initiatives, please contact [email protected].No tags for this post.No tags for this post.